nvdla/doc/doc/hw/v1/ias/unit_description.rst

       ii.
 Operand data will be set by register if per cube;

    b.
-PReLU mode bit should be set as true for multiplier (after set
+PReLU mode bit should be set as true for multiplier.
+After this bit
-      this bit, hardware will bypass positive input samples, the scaling applied on negative input only)
+      is set, hardware will bypass positive input samples, and the scaling will be applied on negative iputs.

    c.
-LUT can be bypassed or operated
+LUT can be bypassed or enabled

 6. Hybrid Mode (SW feature)

-   Bias addition/BatchNorm operations are linear operation this means software can fuse those operation into one sub-module to optimize power/perf.
+   Bias addition/BatchNorm operations are linear operations.
+This means software can fuse those operation into one sub-module to optimize power/perf.
 Take BiasAddition + BatchNorm for example, if they’re working on separated submodule, the formula is: :math:`x^{'} = x + bias`,